-This follows the publication of the Term Rate Use Case Report by the Sterling Working Group in January 2020.
-The report emphasises their expectation that SONIA compounded in arrears 'will and should become the norm in most derivatives, bonds, and bilateral and syndicated loan markets' and the report addresses the limited instances where Term SONIA might be relevant, most notably to working capital products (where a discount rate is required) and lower value loans to smaller borrowers.
+In January 2020 the Sterling Working Group published the Term Rate Use Case Report.
+The report emphasised the expectation that SONIA compounded in arrears "will and should become the norm in most derivatives, bonds, and bilateral and syndicated loan markets".
+The report addressed the limited instances where a forward-looking term rate might be relevant, most notably for working capital products (where a discount rate is required) and lower value loans to smaller borrowers.